flame-engine/flame/doc/components.md

 In the event that you want to change the direction of your components rendering, you can also use `renderFlipX` and `renderFlipY` to flip anything drawn to canvas during `render(Canvas canvas)`.
-This is available on all `PositionComponent` objects, and is especially useful on `SpriteComponent` and `AnimationComponent`.
+This is available on all `PositionComponent` objects, and is especially useful on `SpriteComponent` and `SpriteAnimationComponent`.
 For example set `component.renderFlipX = true` to reverse the horizontal rendering.

 ## SpriteComponent
 The most commonly used implementation of `PositionComponent` is `SpriteComponent`, and it can be created with a `Sprite`: